 Why you'll love this recipe

-- They're quick and easy to make!
+- Quick and easy to make!
 You only need 8 ingredients (plus a blend of spices), one bowl and 10 minutes to prep!

-- These chai-spiced cookies make the perfect treat during the fall and winter months!
+- Perfect treat for fall and winter!
 They're great year round, but the warming flavors are especially great when it's cold outside.

-- The dough is freezer-friendly, making it easy to either prep ahead of time or make a small batch whenever a craving hits!
+- Freezer-friendly: the dough is freezer-friendly, making it easy to either prep ahead of time or make a small batch whenever a craving hits!

-- They're vegan, eggless and can easily be made gluten-free.
+- Allergen-friendly: They're vegan, eggless and can easily be made gluten-free.

 Equipment

-The equipment you'll need to make these chewy vegan peanut butter chocolate chip cookies is very basic:
+The equipment you'll need to make these vegan chai cookies is very basic:

 - Baking sheet / Cookie sheet